 Academic Progress Policy

-To be eligible for federal financial aid at Emmaus Bible College, students must maintain SATISFACTORY ACADEMIC PROGRESS, a federal requirement composed of three parts: 1) a minimum number of credits completed; 2) a minimum grade point average; and 3) a maximum time frame.
+To be eligible for federal financial aid at Emmaus University, students must maintain SATISFACTORY ACADEMIC PROGRESS, a federal requirement composed of three parts: 1) a minimum number of credits completed; 2) a minimum grade point average; and 3) a maximum time frame.

 Minimum Requirements to Remain Eligible for Aid